 On June 7, 2016, the school collapsed due to heavy rain.
 It was empty during that time, so no of the almost 50 students got hurt.

 Subsequently, three new versions got released in 2016 and 2018.
-The second one got displayed in Bruges, Belgium and promises a 25-year life span.
+The second one got displayed in Bruges, Belgium and promised a 25-year life span.

 The future of Makoko Floating School

-After the completion of the second phase, they will be looking forward to developing an entire community, which is based upon the floating architecture.
+After completing the second phase, they will be looking forward to developing an entire community based upon the floating architecture.
 It will be a self-sustaining community.
-People will be provided with the opportunity to keep peace of mind, without having to worry about the threat that they face from the water.
+People will be provided with the opportunity to keep peace of mind without worrying about the threat they face from the water.
 They are also provided with the chance to gain the maximum out of available resources, making them more self-reliant.

 Video: Living on water (interview with Kunlé Adeyemi)